i-RIC/gui_user_manual/source/04/05/01_03_riv_data_2d.rst

-:numref:`riv_data_2d_menuitems_table` shows the menu items of the submenu of [Grid] (G) -->  [Grid Creating Conditions] (C) when [Create grid from River Survey Data] is selected as the grid creating algorithm.
+:numref:`riv_data_2d_menuitems_table` shows the menu items of the submenu of [Grid] (G) -->  [Grid Creating Conditions] (C) when [Create grid from Cross-Section Data] is selected as the grid creating algorithm.

 .. _riv_data_2d_menuitems_table:

-.. list-table:: Menu items for algorithm [Create grid from River Survey Data]
+.. list-table:: Menu items for algorithm [Create grid from Cross-Section Data]
    :header-rows: 1

    * - Menu